-Community 2.1 Oak Scrub/Shrubland
+Community 2.1 Oak Scrub/Shrubland Community

-This plant community is a transitional community between the Savannah and Woodland State.
-It develops in the absence of fire, mechanical, or chemical brush management treatments.
+This plant community is a transitional community between the Savannah and Woodland States.
+It develops in the absence of fire or mechanical or chemical brush management treatments.
 It is usually the result of abandonment following either cropping or yearly continuous grazing.
 Trees and shrubs begin to encroach onto introduced pastureland or replace the grassland component of the savannah community.
-In addition to the naturally occurring oaks, other woody species such as eastern persimmon, winged elm, and eastern red cedar increase in density and canopy coverage (25 to 50 percent).
+In addition to the naturally occurring oaks, other woody species such as eastern persimmon (Diospyros virginiana), winged elm, and eastern red cedar (Juniperus virginiana) increase in density and canopy coverage (25 to 50 percent).
 Remnants of little bluestem and Indiangrass may still occur but the herbaceous component of the community becomes dominated by lesser producing grasses and forbs.
-Initially, species such as brownseed paspalum (Paspalum plicatulum), tall dropseed, and fall witchgrass

-(Digitaria cognata) replace the taller grasses.
-As the site continues to transition, the plants which increase or invade on the site include sandbur (Cenchrus spp.), red lovegrass (Eragrostis secundiflora), Yankeeweed (Eupatorium compostifolium), bullnettle (Cnidoscolus texanus), croton (Croton spp.), snake cotton (Froelichia spp.), prickly pear (Opuntia spp.), queen's delight (Stillingia texana), beebalm (Monarda spp.), and baccharis (Baccharis spp.).
-Prescribed burning on a three to five year interval in conjunction with prescribed grazing may be a viable option for returning this community to a Tallgrass/Oak Savannah Community.
-Once the canopy cover reaches 50 percent a greater, the herbaceous layer is greatly affected, and there may note be enough fine fuel to carry an adequate fire.
-When this threshold is exceeded, mechanical or chemical brush control becomes necessary to move back towards the Savannah State.
+Initially, species such as brownseed paspalum (Paspalum plicatulum), tall dropseed (Sporobolus compositus), and fall witchgrass (Digitaria cognata) replace the taller grasses.
+As the site continues to transition, the plants which increase or invade on the site include sandbur (Cenchrus spp.), red lovegrass (Eragrostis secundiflora), Yankeeweed (Eupatorium compositifolium), bullnettle (Cnidoscolus texanus), croton (Croton spp.), snake cotton (Froelichia spp.), prickly pear (Opuntia spp.), queen's delight (Stillingia texana), beebalm (Monarda spp.), and baccharis (Baccharis spp.).
+Prescribed burning on a three to five year interval in conjunction with prescribed grazing may be a viable option for returning this community to the Savannah State provided the woody canopy cover is less than 50 percent and adequate herbaceous fine fuel still exists.
+When this threshold is exceeded, mechanical or chemical brush control becomes necessary to move back towards the reference community.